Code-Institute-Submissions/PaintPeruser/readme.md

 User Experience is deemed to be more important however so using the wave validator, darker colours were chosen and implemented so that the buttons passed AA rating for normal text.

 As in my previous project, the other contrast errors are in the bootstrap standard buttons, which do not pass validation.
-It was recommended that i restyle these so that they do pass this time, which has now been done.
+It was recommended that I restyle these so that they do pass this time, which has now been done.

 The other highlights of the validator were positive, such as aria usage and header/footer tags.